 Juicer vs. Blender- What’s the Difference?

 If we talk about the definitions, a blender, as its name suggests, blends any ingredient to put inside the machine.
 The sharp blades used can instantly blend all the hard fruits and vegetables and your spices to make scrumptious sooties.
-On the other hand, a juicer works by extracting the juice out of the fruits and vegetables and removes its fiber and pulp to give you freshly squeezed out juices.
+On the other hand, a juicer works by extracting the juice out of the fruits and vegetables and removing its fiber and pulp to give you freshly squeezed out juices.

 Considering how juice requires more ingredients and the process is complex than the blender, you can expect your juicers to be considerably more expensive than the rest.
 This is because it uses a lengthy process to get rid of the juice’s pulp and fiber to give you fruit juice.
 It’s in the most digestible form possible.
 Depending on what type of juicer you opt for, you can expect the price to vary as well.
+You might check here the best juicers for leafy greens review here.

 Coming to the blender, it blends all the fruits and vegetables as a whole (including the fiber and pulp) to make it harder to digest.
 In this way, the juice’s energy releases slowly to the body, which can help you stay full for more extended periods of time and therefore be used as proper meals too.
 Therefore, a blender is likely to cost you less than juicers.
+Check here for some best quiet blender review.

 Since you can rest assured to get a glass full of nutrients, you can easily measure the number of nutrients you consume during the day.
 However, this isn’t possible with a blender since it includes your fruits, vegetables as a whole along with a liquid to make it challenging to track your nutrient intake.